 Avoid getting your emulator from an unknown third-party source unless you want to risk your data and privacy.
 After installation, ROMs will be necessary to play games.
-They should be stored on specific folders, so that your PSP’s memory stick can detect them.
+They should be stored in specific folders so that your PSP’s memory stick can detect them.

-Download the program, install, and make use all the premium features.
+Download the program, install it, and make use of all the premium features.
 In terms of compatibility, it does a great job at running most of the games.
 Cheat codes are also supported.
-And in case you don’t own an Android Smartphone, we’d love to tell that it’s designed for PC as well.
+And in case you don’t own an Android Smartphone, we’d love to tell you that it’s designed for PC as well.
 It’s not rare for an emulator to have cross-platform support.
-In fact, it’s a commonplace.
+In fact, it’s commonplace.

 This emulator allows you to play both in portrait and landscape modes.
 Anytime you need to play in a different orientation, just rotate the device.
 The game will follow, so you don’t have to tilt your head, instead.
 It also works with a number of controllers, including Wiimote and MOGA controllers.

 While it’s not the first people think of when they want to emulate GBC games, none can deny its quality.
 Popularity doesn’t always go hand in hand with quality.
 And if you’re looking for an emulator for this specific console, Nostalgia.
 GBC is a terrific choice.
 Some features are available for both free and paid users, but to use them to the fullest, upgrading is the way to go.